limbo018/limbo018.github.io/_pages/about.md

 News
 ======

+* 12/2017: One co-authored paper, _UTPlaceF 2.0: A High-Performance Clock-Aware FPGA Placement Engine_, is accepted by TODAES 2017.
+Cheers!

 * 09/2017: A VLSI CAD library [Limbo](https://github.com/limbo018/Limbo) that contains various utilities for CAD developement is released!

 * 05/2017: Yibo Lin starts his summer intern at Toshiba, Japan!